briantq/cordova-universal-links-plugin/README.md

 # Cordova Universal Links Plugin

+THIS WAS FORKED FROM [nordnet/cordova-universal-links-plugin](nordnet/cordova-universal-links-plugin) as that repo seemed to be abandoned and I needed to make some changes.
+The repo was forked on August 21, 2018.
+The purpose of this repo is to include fixes for Cordova 8 where this plugin won't install because the Android Manifest has changed location.
+In order to get around this, I forked and am adding the fix.

 This Cordova plugin adds support for opening an application from the browser when user clicks on the link.
 Better known as:
 - [Universal Links on iOS](https://developer.apple.com/library/ios/documentation/General/Conceptual/AppSearch/UniversalLinks.html)
 - [Deep Linking on Android](https://developer.android.com/training/app-indexing/deep-linking.html)